porsager/ubre/README.md

 #### `send: Function (data, target) -> `
 Ubre will call the `send` function to have you handle pushing the message over your chosen transport.

+#### `receive: Function (callback) -> `
+The callback function provided in receive should be called with ubre formatted object and an optional target.
+It has the same function as `ubre.message` but allows you to complete the ubre implementation only by supplying options.

 #### `open: Boolean`
 Open is used for clients or servers that you know will always have an open connection.